 - If possible, include your mother in family games.
 Divide yourself up into teams and play Scrabble or Jeopardy or Trivial Pursuit .
 When necessary, be sure to alter the rules of the game in order to accommodate her needs.

 - Listen to your mom when she talks.
 It's amazing how much respect and honor you can express for someone simply by lending them an attentive ear and expressing genuine interest in their thoughts.

-Finally, remember that it's never too late - or too soon - to love and honor your elders.
+Finally, remember that it's never too late – or too soon – to love and honor your elders.
 As you seek to honor your mother, your love for her will grow and your relationship with her will be enriched.
-If you feel a need to discuss any of these concepts with a member of our staff, feel free to call Focus on the Family's Counseling Department.
-Our counselors are available to speak with you at this number.
+If you feel a need to discuss any of these concepts with a member of our staff, feel free to call Focus on the Family's Counseling department.

 Caring for Ill or Aging Parents